atljeremy/JFDepthView/README.md

 JFDepthView
 ===========

 This is an iOS project for presenting views in iOS with a 3D effect to add depth.
-JFDepthView is only available in ARC and targets iOS 5.0+.
+JFDepthView is only available in ARC and targets iOS 7.0+.

-JFDepthView now supports both iPad and iPhone.
-(January 29th, 2013)

 What's New:
 ----------